 This may sound complicated, but it isn’t.
-Omnichannel marketing ensures that you have consistency across multiple channels like paid, earned, shared, and owned media.
+Omnichannel marketing ensures consistency across multiple paid, earned, shared, and owned media channels.

 The other keyword in this definition is repetition.
 Several research studies prove that consumers must see or interact with the brand message three to five times before they take action.
 Taking action means purchasing, downloading, liking, commenting, and sharing.
-It can also mean behavior change over a period of time.
+It can also mean behavior change over some time.

-Too often, I see brands make the mistake of thinking that one big media push will do the trick and move the needle.
+Too often, brands make the mistake of thinking that one big media push will do the trick and move the needle.
 It doesn’t.
-You need a holistic omnichannel approach that allows you to reach your audiences across all media channels and with different digital formats–video, audio, text, photography, long-form, and short-form storytelling.
+You need a holistic omnichannel approach to reach your audiences across all media channels and with different digital formats–video, audio, text, photography, long-form, and short-form storytelling.

 So, omnichannel marketing sounds cool.
 It sounds sophisticated and advanced.
 But at the end of the day, it’s simply the integration of storytelling, content, audience segmentation, and marketing campaigns meant to reach users consistently and repeatedly.

 Successful omnichannel marketing is consistent, repetitive, and integrated storytelling across all marketing channels.
 It’s about delivering a consistent experience and aiding your target audience through the purchase funnel with helpful content and creative campaigns.

 Similar to a traditional sales funnel, an omnichannel marketing funnel has five key stages–awareness, interest, preference, purchase, and loyalty:

 In the awareness stage of the purchase funnel, you want to reach as many people as possible and make them aware of your brand, product, or service.
 The messaging should reinforce your brand position and communicate your brand value proposition.
 The goal is to build name recognition and get people interested in your offer.
 This is difficult to do for smaller brands with minimal budgets.